NCATSTranslator/translator_extensions/README.md

 - **operations:** List of implemented operations.
 Use the IDs of the operations in this [standard](http://standards.ncats.io/operation.json).
 - **batch_size_limit:** Maximum number of CURIEs allowed in _any_ 'ids', 'categories', or 'predicates' list. -1 indicates no limit.
 See ImplementationRules.md in the TRAPI standard github repo for details.
 - **rate_limit**: Maximum number of requests allowed per _minute_ from each client. -1 indicates no limit.
-- **test_data_location:** URL that resolves to [SRI-Testing-harness](https://github.com/TranslatorSRI/SRI_testing) -compliant test data in some public internet location (e.g. in the API implementation source code repository).
+- **test_data_location:** URL that resolves to [SRI-Testing-harness](https://github.com/TranslatorSRI/SRI_testing) -compliant test data, in a public internet location (e.g. in the API implementation source code repository).
+Note that the several alternate formats of **test_data_location** property value specification is now support: (legacy) simply single REST URL string; a JSON array of such URL's; a JSON object with one or more JSON dictionary tags chosen from "default" and/or a valid x-maturity drawn from "production", "staging", "testing" or "development" where the dictionary values may be simple URL strings or JSON array (as above).
+Note: the use of "default" indicates that the given test data may be used for any and all endpoints of `x-maturity` environments, specified in the Translator SmartAPI Registry entry's "servers" block, which are not otherwise explicitly specified here in the **test_data_location** JSON object.

 #### Examples